v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-type-procedures.md

 - To open the Security & Compliance Center, see [Go to the Office 365 Security & Compliance Center](go-to-the-securitycompliance-center.md).

+- Custom sensitive information types require familiarity with regular expressions (RegEx).
+For additional information on the .NET RegEx engine that's used for processing the text, see [.NET Regular Expressions](https://docs.microsoft.com/dotnet/standard/base-types/regular-expressions).

-- Microsoft Customer Service & Support can't assist with providing custom content-matching definitions (creating custom classifications or regular expression patterns).
-Support engineers can provide limited support for the feature (for example, providing sample regular expression patterns for testing purposes, or assist with troubleshooting an existing regular expression pattern that's not triggering as expected), but can't provide assurances that any custom content-matching development will fulfill the customer's requirements or obligations.
+  Microsoft Customer Service & Support can't assist with providing custom content-matching definitions (creating custom classifications or regular expression patterns).
+Support engineers can provide limited support for the feature (for example, providing sample regular expression patterns for testing purposes, or assisting with troubleshooting an existing regular expression pattern that's not triggering as expected), but can't provide assurances that any custom content-matching development will fulfill your requirements or obligations.

 - For more information about the .NET RegEx engine that's used for processing text, see [Regular Expressions in .NET](https://docs.microsoft.com/dotnet/standard/base-types/regular-expressions).